kryjak/risk_model_website/DATA_GUIDE.md

    - List all nodes with their IDs, names, types, and per-scenario rationale text
    - Include `benchmarkMappings` if you want the KRI modal
    - Include a `modelDescription`
+   - (Optional) Include `scenarioInputs` — array of `{ heading, content }` sections extracted from the scenario vignette's INPUTS section
+   - (Optional) Include `attackSteps` — array of attack step objects extracted from the vignette's "Steps in attack" tables

 3. **Create the percentiles file** (`public/data/percentiles/{name}_percentiles.json`):
    - Pre-compute p5/p50/p95 for every non-probability node across all three scenarios